-Cancer is the first cause of death by disease in Europe in children older than one year of age , and every year more than 15,000 children and adolescents are diagnosed with this disease in Europe.
-Up to 80% of them are cured with standard multidisciplinary care and current intensive treatments that have been developed and prospectively validated by the paediatric oncology community during the last 50 years.
+Up to 80% of the children diagnosed with cancer are cured with standard multidisciplinary care and current intensive treatments that have been developed and prospectively validated by the paediatric oncology community during the last 50 years.

 SIOPE's mission is to ensure the best possible care and outcome for all children and adolescents with cancer in Europe.
 To achieve this goal, SIOPE addresses the main challenges faced by European paediatric oncology professionals through a multidisciplinary and pan-European perspective.

 Through the integration of research, care and education, SIOPE and the European community of health professionals address the two goals of the next decade: to increase the cure rate and the quality of cure of children with cancer.